software-students-spring2024/4-containerized-app-exercise-team-dttt4/README.md

 ## Project Instructions

 ### System Requirements
-- Python 3.9 or higer
+- Python 3.9 or higher

 ### Install Dependencies
 Ensure Flask, pytesseract, Pillow, python-dotenv, pymongo are installed.
 They should be automatically installed. \